PavolUlicny/BMPImageCreator/README.md

 ```
 ## Font

-* Font from darkrose (https://opengameart.org/content/8x8-ascii-bitmap-font-with-c-source) (modified, converted to .fnt (bit images of each char) and cropped)
+* Font from darkrose (https://opengameart.org/content/8x8-ascii-bitmap-font-with-c-source) (modified, converted to .fnt (bit images of each character) and cropped)
 ---

 ## License